dojo/docs/quickstart/data/usingdatastores/simple.rst

 This is a simple, but powerful, way to represent data in the browser.
 It can also be quickly converted to a test format called `JavaScript Object Notation (JSON) <http://www.json.org>`_.
 The JSON format can be stored as files on your server and loaded via xhr calls.  dojo.data.ItemFileReadStore allows for the data to be defined in browser as an object such as above, or from a JSON file of the same format.

-Below is a simple example of how a datastore can be used to load data and how widgets that are dojo.data aware can make use of it to display it with no changes to the widgets.
+Below is a simple example of how a datastore can be used to load the data shown above and how widgets that are dojo.data aware can make use of it to display it easily.

 **Example 1:  Connecting dijit.form.ComboBox to the above data:**